Spark-Liang/NoteBook/LOMA/280/ch14 - Group Life Insurance and Group Retirement Plans.md

 - **plan sponsor**: the entity to establish a retirement plan for the benefit of their member.

-- **plan participant** : the member who is eligible to patticipate in a trtirement plan.
+- **plan participant** : the member who is eligible to patticipate in a retrtirement plan.

 **the tax benefit provided by retirement plan**:

 - can deduct a limit taxable income to fee the contribution of the plan, which can reduce the tax payment.

-- the payment of income taxed on the contribution is deferred until the fund withdraw.
+- the tax on the part of income for the contribution is deferred until the fund withdraw.

 - the contribution to the plan typically made on tax-deferred basis.